ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Music/Chamber Music.md

 ### History
 Chamber music is noramlly defined as music for **a small group of players** (3 or more).
 This is normally one player per part.

 Chamber music would typically be performed in smaller, often private, rooms.
-In particular, within the palaces or castles of aristocratic [[Introduction to Classical Music#Patronage\|patrons]].
+In particular, within the palaces or castles of aristocratic [[School/S5/Music/Classical Period#Patronage\|patrons]].
 Originally, chamber music was **not** performed in large public concerts.

 Some chamber music was written for amateur performers.
-Some aristocrats were excellent musicians, and [[Introduction to Classical Music#Patronage\|patronage]] and commissions are important for the purpose of chamber music.
+Some aristocrats were excellent musicians, and [[School/S5/Music/Classical Period#Patronage\|patronage]] and commissions are important for the purpose of chamber music.

 As the period progressed, chamber music became increasingly important.

 ### Trios, Quartets and Quintets
 Some ensembles were fixed and had specific names.
-These ensembles always had the same combination of instruments, and they became the most important genres for our [[Introduction to Classical Music#Famous Classical Composers\|3 composers]].
+These ensembles always had the same combination of instruments, and they became the most important genres for our [[School/S5/Music/Classical Period#Famous Classical Composers\|3 composers]].

 **String Trio**: Violin, Viola, Cello
 **String Quartet**: Violin 1, Violin 2, Viola, Cello